A topic from the subject of Biochemistry in Chemistry.

 2. Place the test tube in a well-lit location.

-4. Add a drop or two of methyl red solution to the test tube.
+4. Carefully add a few drops of methyl red solution to the test tube.
+Note the initial color.

-5. Observe the change in color of the methyl red solution.
+5. Observe the change in color of the methyl red solution over time.

 Observations: